 Fortunately, shoe stretchers are the answer to your ill-fitting shoe woes.
 Never again will you need to squeeze your feet into shoes that are too small nor will you be forced to endure the discomfort that comes with—and follows—wearing shoes that frankly, don't fit.
 A shoe stretcher's aim is simple: to get you in the shoes that you want comfortably.

-Keep reading to learn how shoe stretchers work and how you can use them to get the perfect-fitting footwear.
+Keep reading to learn how shoe stretchers work and how you can use them to get the perfect-fitting footwear, as well as our top recommendations to purchase.

 When to Use